MehdiRtal/WingetInstaller/README.md

 # WingetDownloader

-WingetDownloader is a simple script which lets you download winget without having access to Microsoft Store, App Installer or even PowerShell.
-It downloads winget from the official repo and extracts it.

 ## Installation
 ### Method 1
-First clone the repo, extract it, then install python and run:
+Clone the repo, extract it, install python and run:

     pip install wget requests bs4 lxml
     python WingetDownloader -arch

-Replace `arch` with your disired system architecture.
+Replace `arch` with your disired system architecture or leave it blank for download-only.

 ### Method 2
-Fork the repo then go to github actions and build the script by choosing your desired `arch` in the settings.
+Fork the repo, go to github actions and build the script by choosing your desired `arch` in the settings.